Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: HCC: Hybrid code concatenation

 The shared transversal gates on both $C_1$ and $C_2$ are globally transversal on the concatenated code and are therefore, fault-tolerant.
 For the transversal gates on $C_1$ with non-transversal implementation on $C_2$, although a single physical error may corrupt a $C_2$ logical qubit, it can be corrected using error correction procedure on $C_1$, similar to the code concatenation approaches.

 The main challenge is fault-tolerant application of the non-transversal gates on $C_1$ referred to as $U$.
 As mentioned above, the implementation of $U$ on $C_1$ uses some gates $G=\{g_1, g_2, ..., g_m\}$.
-These gates can be partitioned into two non-overlapping sets, namely $S_1$ and $S_2$.
-A gate $g_i$ belongs to $S_2$ if it has a transversal implementation on $C_2$ and belongs to $S_1$, otherwise.
-The gates of $S_2$ are transversal and therefore, fault-tolerant in the second level of concatenation.
-However, the proposed method exploits other existing approaches such as code switching, MSD or PFT for fault-tolerant application of the $S_1$ gates as they are non-transversal on $C_2$.
+These gates can be partitioned into two non-overlapping sets, namely $S_t$ and $S_{nt}$.
+A gate $g_i$ belongs to $S_t$ if it has a transversal implementation on $C_2$ and belongs to $S_{nt}$, otherwise.
+The gates of $S_t$ are transversal and therefore, fault-tolerant in the second level of concatenation.
+However, the proposed method exploits other existing approaches such as code switching, MSD or PFT for fault-tolerant application of the $S_{nt}$ gates as they are non-transversal on $C_2$.
 Therefore, each gate $g_i\in G$ is applied fault-tolerantly in the second level and a single error on one of the active qubits causes only a single physical error in each of them which are themselves encoded blocks of $C_2$.
 Consequently, this error can be corrected using error correction procedure on $C_2$.

-This approach can lead to a low-overhead fault-tolerant implementation of the non-transversal gate $U$ if the number of non-transversal gates $g_{nt}$ (i.e. $|S_1|$) is relatively small for the selected code $C_1$.
-Fortunately, as stated in Theorem \ref{theorem:CkZ} for a stabilizer code $[[n, 1, d]]$, a logical $C^{k}Z(\theta)$ gate can be implemented using some local Clifford gates ($LC$) and $2(d-1)$ CNOT gates on each codeword and only one physical $C^{k}Z(\theta)$ gate.
-Therefore, for a non-transversal $C^{k}Z(\theta)$ on both $C_1$ and $C_2$, we have $|S_1|=1$ where $C_2$ is a CSS code i.e., it has transversal implementation for CNOT gate.
+This approach can lead to a low-overhead fault-tolerant implementation of the non-transversal gate $U$ if the number of non-transversal gates $g_{nt}$ (i.e., $\vert S_{nt} \vert$) is relatively small for the selected codes $C_1$ and $C_2$.
+Fortunately, as stated in Theorem \ref{theorem:CkZ}, for a stabilizer code $[[n, 1, d]]$, a logical $C^{k}Z(\theta)$ gate can be implemented using some local Clifford ($LC$) and CNOT gates on each codeword and only one physical $C^{k}Z(\theta)$ gate.
+Therefore, for a non-transversal $C^{k}Z(\theta)$ on both $C_1$ and $C_2$, we have $\vert S_{nt}\vert =1$ where $C_2$ is a CSS code, i.e., it has transversal implementation for CNOT gate.
 It is worth noting that the $LC$ gates will not be a challenge even if they are non-transversal on $C_2$.
-This is because one can simply replace the $C_1$ code with $C'_1$, where a $C'_1$ code is generated by applying these gates on $C_1$.
-While $C'_1$ has the same properties as $C_1$, the logical $C^{k}Z(\theta)$ can be applied on $C'_1$ as shown in the dotted box of Fig. \ref{fig:CkZ}, without the need for applying the $LC$ gates.
+This is because one can simply replace the $C_1$ code with $C'_1$, where $C'_1$ is a code generated by applying $LC$ gates on $C_1$.
+While $C'_1$ has the same properties as $C_1$, the logical $C^{k}Z(\theta)$ can be applied on $C'_1$ as shown in the dashed box of Fig. \ref{fig:CkZ} without the need for applying $LC$ gates.